Jessicavazm/t1a1-workbook/README.md

 References :
 Cloudflare (2022).
 What Is DNS? | How DNS Works | Cloudflare UK.
 Cloudflare. [online] Available at: https://www.cloudflare.com/en-gb/learning/dns/what-is-dns/

-https://www.howstuffworks.com/about-author.htm, https://www.howstuffworks.com/about-author.htm and https://www.howstuffworks.com/about-author.htm (2000).
 How Domain Name Servers Work. [online] HowStuffWorks.
 Available at: https://computer.howstuffworks.com/dns.htm

 ## Q3
 ### Define the features of the following technologies that are essential in terms of the development of the internet: